loonloon/Cryptography/README.md

 Behind the scenes, different wallet clients apply different logic rules when selecting UTXOs as inputs to new transactions.

+#### The benefits of UTXOs are: ####

+#### Higher degree of privacy ####
+Even Bitcoin is not a completely anonymous system, but UTXO provides a higher level of privacy, as long as the users use new addresses for each transaction (by using HD wallet?).
+If there is a need for enhanced privacy, more complex schemes, such as ring signatures, can be considered.

+#### Potential scalability paradigms ####
+Since it is possible to process multiple UTXOs at the same time, it enables parallel transactions and encourages scalability innovation.

 #### Account/Balance Model ####
 https://medium.com/@sunflora98/utxo-vs-account-balance-model-5e6470f4e0cf